encoredev/encore/CONTRIBUTING.md

 is located at `cli/daemon` and is responsible for managing processes, setting up databases and talking with the Encore servers for operations like fetching production logs.

-### cli/daemon/dash/dashapp
-The Encore development dashboard frontend application.
-It renders the generated API Documentation and API Explorer, traces, logs, and so on.

 ### parser
 The Encore Parser statically analyzes Encore apps to build up a model